So the last will be first, and the first last.

 A conspicuous feature of some of these ciphers is their proximity to double barlines, particularly those situated in unexpected or unusual locations.
 For example, the Enigma Theme has an oddly placed double bar line at the end of measure 6.
 The presence of a double bar line so close to the beginning is decidedly anomalous.
 This condition also applies to the first bridge passage framed by an end bar line at the start of bar 18 and a double bar line at the end of bar 19.
 The insertion of numerous double bar lines in less than twenty measures is conspicuously inordinate.

-Elgar reshuffled the letters from six-word German title to construct an elaborate anagram of short words and phrases in English, Latin, and what he reasonably believed to be Aramaic based on popular biblical commentaries.
+Elgar reshuffled the letters from the six-word German title to construct an elaborate anagram of short words and phrases in English, Latin, and what he reasonably believed to be Aramaic relying on popular biblical commentaries.
 This is his “dark saying” in the Enigma that is first mentioned in the 1899 program note.
 Many of the words revealed by the decryption are rendered phonetically, a trademark of Elgar’s writing style as evinced by his personal correspondence.
 The first letters in the four languages found in the full decryption are an acrostic anagram of ELGAR: English, Latin, German, and Aramaic.
-The decryption must be authentic because Elgar’s last name is enciphered by a second encryption layer.
-Elgar uses this method of encipherment more than once because the first letters of the performance directions in bar 1 of the Enigma Theme are an acrostic anagram of “EE’s Psalm,” a cryptogram known as the Enigma Psalm Cipher.
+The decryption must be authentic because Elgar’s last name is enciphered within a second layer of encryption.
+Elgar uses this method of encipherment more than once because the first letters of the performance directions in bar 1 of the Enigma Theme are an acrostic anagram of “EE’s Psalm,” a cryptogram known as the Enigma Theme Psalm Cipher.